How Suze Orman

 You will see how Suze Orman conned her way up from a bakery waitress who has never taken a single finance-related college course, to "financial expert of the world" -- by lying, suing, and stealing from people and companies, using behind-the-scenes experts and ghostwriters to perpetrate her shams.
 You will see the BP Oil Spill's PR lobbyists working hard to cover up Orman's illegal and immoral shenanigans, and you will gain insight into some of the powerful media, corporate, and political protectors who have given Suze Orman untouchability for her crimes.
 You will see Orman pusher and protector Oprah Winfrey acting foolish and obstinate as her entire producer team expresses serious concerns about sociopathic Suze's cruel and "bloody" behavior.

 Suze Orman’s strings of scams depend on a lazy and easily bought media and a forgetful and apathetic public.
 Having made the regretful mistake of misusing my skills to help con artist Suze Orman onto the public stage at a time when she was unpublished, unknown, and deeply in debt, I feel it is my civic and karmic duty to offer those same skills to alert the public, journalists, and government agencies, who I hope will take matters from here.
+This would be a great time to apply the hand of justice to getting refunds to millions of U.S. citizens who were victimized by Orman's webs of corporate sponsored deceit.

 Thank you to these journalists who have shared this information after seeing our film: